-1. Every agency shall provide or obtain the necessary training for its peace officers in order that its those peace officers meet all board license requirements.

-2. Every agency shall maintain records of training provided to its their peace officers and make the records available to the board upon request.

-3. Every agency shall notify the board when it hires an peace officer, when it terminates the employment or appointment of an peace officer, or when an peace officer resigns from employment or appointment with the agency.
-The agency shall submit the notification on the form provided by the board within thirty days from the date of the officer's employment, termination, or resignation.

-4. It is the responsibility of each agency to investigate and submit a written report to the board of any of the following:

-a.
-A violation of North Dakota Century Code chapter 12-63 by an peace officer employed or appointed by the agency;

-b.
-An arrest, plea of guilty, or finding of guilt for a felony offense by an peace officer employed or appointed by the agency;

-c.
-An arrest, plea of guilty, or finding of guilt by an officer employed by the agency for an offense involving moral turpitude, an offense involving domestic violence or violation of a domestic violence restraining order, an offense involving child abuse or neglect, an offense involving firearms under North Dakota Century Code title 12.1 or 62.1; or d.
-Any other criminal offense violation of law or rule of the board may determine has a direct bearing on the applicant's ability to serve as an peace officer.
+- 1. Every agency shall provide or obtain the necessary training for its peace officers in order that its peace officers meet all board license requirements. - 2.
+Every agency shall maintain records of training provided to its peace officers and make the records available to the board upon request. - 3.
+Every agency shall notify the board when it hires a peace officer, when it terminates the employment of a peace officer, or when a peace officer resigns from employment with the agency.
+The agency shall submit the notification on the form provided by the board within thirty days from the date of the officer's employment, termination, or resignation. - 4.
+It is the responsibility of each agency to investigate and submit a written report to the board of any of the following: - a.
+A violation of North Dakota Century Code chapter 12-63 by a peace officer employed by the agency; - b.
+An arrest, plea of guilty, or finding of guilt for a felony offense by a peace officer employed by the agency; - c.
+An arrest, plea of guilty, or finding of guilt by an officer employed by the agency for an offense involving moral turpitude, an offense involving domestic violence or violation of a domestic violence retraining order, an offense involving child abuse or neglect, an offense involving firearms under North Dakota Century Code title 12.1 or 62.1; or - d.
+Any other criminal offense the board may determine has a direct bearing on the applicant's ability to serve as a peace officer.